artainmo/ft_transcendence/README.md

 2FA !<br>
 Through the chat interface users should be able to ask other players to do a Pong match <br>
 Through the chat interface users must be able to see other players profiles <br>
+On profile next to disconnected/connected add "in game" <br>
+Add button next to "in game" to view the game live <br>
+Other users can watch the game live without interfering in it.

 Jules:<br>
 Finish the game